-- Internal incident reporting and notification is performed as follows: - o The reporting person is to verbally notify their immediate supervisor as soon as possible.
-If the supervisor cannot be reached, notify the Duty Officer, the ESH Director or the Department Director. - o The reporting person then completes the First Report and Incident Investigation form before the end of the work shift. - Preserve the scene of the incident along with any involved equipment.
-Forward any incident information (emails, photos, timelines and other notes) to the ESH department when you are able. - o If an injury has occurred, the injured person is required to undergo a medical evaluation that is performed by a medical professional either onsite or offsite.
-Prior to commencing work, the injured person must be evaluated by the on-site occupational health nurse or designee. - o If initial reports denote findings and lessons learned that can be helpful to large portions of the site and associated stakeholders, a flash report may be developed and sent electronically to affected personnel.
+- Internal Reporting and Notification - o Internal incident reporting and notification is performed as follows: - ♦ The reporting person is to verbally notify their immediate supervisor as soon as possible.
+If the supervisor cannot be reached, notify the Duty Officer, the Director of ESH or the Department Director. - The reporting person then completes the ESH-(3000-F)-173324 First Report and Incident Investigation form before the end of the work shift. - Preserve the scene of the incident along with any involved equipment.
+Forward any incident information (emails, photos, timelines and other notes) to the ESH department when you are able. - If an injury has occurred, the injured person is required to undergo a medical evaluation that is performed by a medical professional either onsite or offsite.
+Prior to commencing work, the injured person must be evaluated by the on-site occupational health nurse or designee. - If initial reports denote findings and lessons learned that can be helpful to large portions of the site and associated stakeholders, a flash report may be developed and sent electronically to affected personnel.
 Flash reports are developed to communicate known findings only and are not intended to be a completed incident investigation report. - Further details may be found in ESH-(23000-FD)-185194 Incident Notification Process Flow Diagram.